 Placenta previa refers to placental tissue that covers any portion of the internal cervical os.
 A placenta is termed low lying when the placental edge does not cover the internal os but is within 2 cm of it.

-Incidence of placenta previa is 1/250 deliveries.
+Incidence of placenta previa is approximately 5/1000 deliveries (1 General reference Placenta previa is implantation of the placenta over or near the internal os of the cervix.
+It typically manifests as painless vaginal bleeding after 20 weeks gestation; the source of bleeding... read more ).
 If placenta previa occurs during early pregnancy, it usually resolves by 28 weeks as the uterus enlarges.

 Risk factors for placenta previa include the following:

-In women who have had a prior cesarean delivery, placenta previa increases the risk of placenta accreta; risk increases significantly as the number of prior cesarean deliveries increases (from about 6 to 10% if they have had one cesarean delivery to > 60% if they have had > 4).
+In women who have had a prior cesarean delivery, placenta previa increases the risk of placenta accreta Placenta Accreta Placenta accreta is an abnormally adherent placenta, resulting in delayed delivery of the placenta.
+Placental function is normal, but trophoblastic invasion extends beyond the normal boundary... read more ; risk increases significantly as the number of prior cesarean deliveries increases (from about 6 to 10% for one cesarean delivery to > 60% for > 4).

 Placenta previa is considered in all women with vaginal bleeding after 20 weeks.
-If placenta previa is present, digital pelvic examination may increase bleeding, sometimes causing sudden, massive bleeding; thus, if vaginal bleeding occurs after 20 weeks, digital pelvic examination is contraindicated unless placenta previa is first ruled out by ultrasonography.
+If placenta previa is present, pelvic examination, particularly digital cervical examination, may increase bleeding, sometimes causing sudden, massive bleeding; thus, if vaginal bleeding occurs after 20 weeks, pelvic examination is contraindicated unless placenta previa is first ruled out by ultrasonography.

-Although placenta previa is more likely to cause heavy, painless bleeding with bright red blood than abruptio placentae, clinical differentiation is still not possible.
+Although placenta previa is more likely to cause painless bleeding than placental abruption Placental Abruption (Abruptio Placentae) Placental abruption (abruptio placentae) is premature separation of the placenta from the uterus, usually after 20 weeks gestation.
+It can be an obstetric emergency.
+Manifestations may include... read more , clinical differentiation is still not possible.
 Thus, ultrasonography is frequently needed to distinguish the two.
 Transvaginal ultrasonography is an accurate, safe way to diagnose placenta previa.

 In all women with suspected symptomatic placenta previa, fetal heart rate monitoring is indicated.

-For a first (sentinel) episode of vaginal bleeding before 36 weeks, management consists of hospitalization, modified activity (modified rest), and avoidance of sexual intercourse, which can cause bleeding by initiating contractions or causing direct trauma.
-(Modified activity involves refraining from any activity that increases intra-abdominal pressure for a long period of time—eg, women should stay off their feet most of the day.)
+For a first (sentinel) episode of vaginal bleeding before 36 weeks, management consists of hospitalization, modified activity (modified rest), and avoidance of sexual activity, which can cause bleeding by initiating contractions or causing direct trauma to the placenta.
+Modified activity involves refraining from any activity that increases intra-abdominal pressure for a long period of time—eg, women should stay off their feet most of the day.
 If bleeding stops, ambulation and usually hospital discharge are allowed.

 Typically for a 2nd bleeding episode, patients are readmitted and may be kept for observation until delivery.

 Some experts recommend giving corticosteroids to accelerate fetal lung maturity when early delivery may become necessary and gestational age is < 34 weeks.
-Corticosteroids may be used if bleeding occurs after 34 weeks and before 36 weeks (late preterm period) in patients who have not required corticosteroids before 34 weeks (1).
+Corticosteroids may be used if bleeding occurs after 34 weeks and before 36 weeks (late preterm period) in patients who have not been given corticosteroids before 34 weeks (1 Treatment references Placenta previa is implantation of the placenta over or near the internal os of the cervix.
+It typically manifests as painless vaginal bleeding after 20 weeks gestation; the source of bleeding... read more ).

 Timing of delivery depends on the maternal and/or fetal condition.
 If the patient is stable, delivery can be done at 36 weeks/0 days to 37 weeks/6 days.
-Documentation of lung maturity is no longer necessary (2).
+Documentation of lung maturity is necessary (2 Treatment references Placenta previa is implantation of the placenta over or near the internal os of the cervix.
+It typically manifests as painless vaginal bleeding after 20 weeks gestation; the source of bleeding... read more ).

 Delivery is indicated for any of the following: